feizc/Meta-Ensemble/README.md

 # EPD: Ensemble Parameter Distillation

-We aim to predict the parameter of ensembled single model based on the base learners and dataset.
+We aim to predict the parameters of ensembled single model based on the parameters of base learners and training dataset.